Fiery opening statements mark beginning of E. Jean Carroll battery and defamation trial against Trump

 E. Jean Carroll and two other women will testify in the battery and defamation trial against former President Donald Trump to show Trump's pattern of alleged violent behavior, Carroll's attorney told jurors during opening statements on Tuesday.

-"Three women, one clear pattern," Shawn Crowley said.
-"Pounce, kiss, grab, grope, don't wait.
-When you're a star you can do anything you want.
-And when they speak up about what happened, attack, humiliate them, call them liars.
+"Three women, one clear pattern," attorney Shawn Crowley said.
+"Start with a friendly encounter in a semi-public place.
+All of a sudden pounce, kiss, grab, grope.
+Don't wait.
+When you are a star, you can do anything you want.
+And when they speak up about what happened, attack.
+Humiliate them.
+Call them liars.
 Call them too ugly to assault."

 Carroll is suing Trump for battery and defamation, alleging that he raped her in a Manhattan luxury department store dressing room in the spring of 1996 and then defamed her years later when she went public with the allegations.
 A jury was seated Tuesday and the first witnesses will appear beginning Wednesday.

+Carroll is expected to testify Wednesday, according to a source familiar with the matter.
+The first witness is expected to be Cheryl Beal, who worked at Bergdorf Goodman, the source said.

-"You'll hear from Ms. Carroll herself," Crowley said.
-"She'll testify about the allegations and how Donald Trump responded with vicious lies meant to destroy her."
+"You, of course, are going to hear from Ms. Carroll herself," Crowley said.
+"She will testify about her traumatic encounter with Donald Trump, about her decision to stay silent so long, and about how when she finally did speak publicly, Donald Trump responded with vicious lies meant to destroy her."

 Carroll will candidly acknowledge the shame she felt about the alleged assault and her decision not to come forward sooner.
 "How could she tell the world that she had been dumb enough to go into a dressing room with Donald Trump," Carroll thought to herself, according to her attorney.